 A sometimes troublesome issue for nonprofits is the increasingly visual nature of communications combined with the failure of the email servers of the media outlets (barraged with email), to accept large image files as email attachments.
 One of the best ideas I have heard comes from Jan Buchholz of the Austin Business Journal: upload your images to a cloud storage platform, and provide a link to the image files in your email inquiry.
 Yes, reporters respond to visual imagery.
 Many of them are also confounded about how to develop meaningful stories without strong visual imagery.

-Help A Reporter Out is a free online database that pairs media representatives with people who have information to share.
-I urge nonprofits to sign-up to become “subject matter experts.”
+Help A Reporter Out was a free online database that paired media representatives with people who have information to share.
+Sadly, it closed.
+I do not know if HARO will be replaced, but there are other excellent sources for media guidance.

 Kerri Karvetski wrote for Kivi’s Nonprofit Communications Blog a humorous but genuinely insightful way to gain attention for your nonprofit cause through “newsjacking,” “Nonprofits @ the Oscars: How to Photobomb, Newsjack and Steal the Spotlight at the Academy Awards” (February 11, 2016).